-Built by Spanish company Indra, the Laboratory was delivered to EDA in mid-2011 and handed over to France who is the Lead Nation for the eighteen-month deployment to Afghanistan.
-Supported by Austria, Italy, Luxemburg, Netherlands, Spain, Sweden and Poland, the Laboratory operates most successfully within the ISAF Framework since August 2011.
+Built by Spanish company Indra, the Laboratory will be delivered to EDA in mid-2011 and following this it will be handed over to France who is the Lead Nation for the eighteen-month deployment to Afghanistan.
+Supported by Austria, Italy, Luxemburg, Netherlands, Spain, Sweden and Poland, the Laboratory will be in operation from autumn of 2011.